City of Saskatoon to borrow $3.5M for new garbage bins

 Religious group sues Quebec government for blocking event over abortion concerns

-A Christian group is suing the Quebec government for blocking a religious gathering last June at a publicly owned convention centre.Tourism Minister Caroline Proulx cancelled the event weeks before it was set to take place saying the event would promote anti-abortion views.
+A Christian group announced Wednesday it is suing the Quebec government after the tourism minister cancelled a religious gathering last June at a publicly owned convention centre because she assumed the event would promote anti-abortion views.

 Regina

-Note: A previous version of this story incorrectly stated the borrowing plan would add an additional $419,300 in costs due to interest.
-This is the annual rate of repayment estimated by city administration.
-Based on this projection, the interest would add $693,000 in costs over the 10-year repayment period.